Nicolas B. Garnier

 Chargé de Recherche, CNRS

-- In fluid Turbulence: in collaboration with Stéphane Roux, and Carlos Granero-Belichon, we propose a new perspective on Turbulence, using the entropy rate from Information Theory.
+- In fluid Turbulence: in collaboration with Stéphane Roux, and Carlos Granero-Belichon, we proposed a new perspective on Turbulence, using the Shannon entropy rate.
 An arXiv preprint is available (accepted in EuroPhysics Letters).

-- In Neurosciences: in collaboration with Stéphane Roux, Nicolas Fourcaud-Trocmé and Nathalie Buonviso's team.
+- In Neurosciences: in collaboration with Stéphane Roux, Nicolas Fourcaud-Trocmé and Nathalie Buonviso's team, we aim at extracting causality relations from experimental data.
 Work in progress...

 - How globally coupled Stuart-Landau oscillators do synchronize?
 In collaboration with Chaoqing Wang, we studied how adding a new freedom degree to oscillators (considering also the radius instead of the phase alone as in the Kuramoto model) can lead to a sub-critical transition to synchronization.

 - One (out of many possible) application of synchronization in Biology is to explain physiological properties of cell assemblies.
 Besides the uterus, detailed below, is the cochlea, of which one may explain the very sensitive selectivity with an ad-hoc model.

 An arXiv preprint is available.